|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Before departing Casablanca, we visit the Hassan II Mosque (one of the largest in the world).
 We drive from Casablanca to the imperial city and capital, Rabat.
 Here we visit the Royal Palace and the Mausoleum of Mohammed V. We also visit the Roman ruins of Chellah Necropolis, which date back to the 1st century.
 Today the ruins are overgrown with fruit trees and wild flowers and are home to a colony of storks.

 Day 3: Roman Ruins of Volubilis and Meknes

 We begin our day exploring the 1,700 year-old site of Volubilis, a UNESCO World Heritage Site and the best preserved complex of Roman ruins in Morocco.
 One of the Roman Empire's most remote outposts, Volubilis was actively inhabited until the 18th century.
 With its House of Orpheus, Basilica, Forum and Tri Arch, Volubilis is a splendid reminder of the vast impressive legacy left by the Romans.

 Day 4: Medieval City of Fes

 Fes, the oldest of the imperial cities, is the symbolic heart of Morocco and a UNESCO World Heritage Site.
-We explore the medieval Medina, where narrow winding alleys and covered bazaars offer every conceivable type of craft workshop, market, restaurant and mosque, all surrounded by magnificent old stone walls.
+We explore the medieval Medina, where narrow winding alleys and covered bazaars offer every conceivable type of craft workshop, markets, restaurants and mosques, all surrounded by magnificent old stone walls.
 Our stroll through this ancient labyrinth highlights the color and activity of Moroccan souks (markets).

 Day 5: Traverse the Mountains to the Sahara

 Our day begins with a morning trip across the Middle Atlas Mountains and the beautiful cedar trees that cover their slopes.
 In the afternoon, we reach the Ziz Valley with its magnificent gorges.